PurdueCAM2Project/HELPSweb/source/join.rst

 cannot comprehend the complexity of any problem that takes more than several weeks.

-Unfortunately, research is almost the opposite of everything in classroom.
+Research is almost the opposite of everything in classroom.
 The following table summarizes the main differences between "student thinking" and "researcher thinking":